mozerpol/NotesFromLearning/q_and_a/README.md

 ## VHDL <a name="2"></a>

-1. What is VHDL and why is it used in digital design?
+### 1. What is VHDL and why is it used in digital design?
-VHDL is used in digital design for various reasons:
+VHDL is used for various reasons:
-- Modeling and Simulation: VHDL allows to describe the behavior and functionality of digital circuits.
+- **Modeling and Simulation** - VHDL allows to describe the behavior and functionality of digital circuits.
 It provides testing and verification before actual implementation.
-- Design Reusability: VHDL code can be easily reused and shared across different projects.
-By creating libraries of reusable components, designers can save time and effort.
+- **Design Reusability**: VHDL code can be easily reused and shared across different projects.
-- Synthesis and Implementation: VHDL can be synthesized into a gate-level representation, which can then be implemented on a specific hardware platform.
+- **Synthesis and Implementation** - VHDL can be synthesized into a gate-level representation, which can then be implemented on a specific hardware platform.
 This synthesis process translates the higher-level description into actual digital hardware.

-2. Explain the difference between a concurrent signal assignment and a sequential signal assignment in VHDL.
+### 2. Explain the difference between a concurrent signal assignment and a sequential signal assignment in VHDL.
-- Concurrent (pol. równoległy) Signal Assignment: the assignment is made for multiple signal assignments that occur simultaneously.
-Concurrent signal assignments are typically used in the architecture body, outside any process statement.
+- **Concurrent Signal Assignment** - the assignment is made for multiple signal assignments that occur simultaneously.
+Concurrent (pol. równoległy) signal assignments are typically used in the architecture body, outside any process statement.
 Example:
 ```VHDL
 architecture Behavioral of Example is
   signal A, B, C: std_logic;